colpal/actions-pr-comment/README.md

 This example posts the contents of `path/test-results.md` as the comment body and sets the status check to `failure`, replacing any previous comment for the same check.

 ## Changelog

+### [2025-09-xx] Removing status checks - 0.4.0
+- Due to the annoying issue where the status check is typically not associated with the correct calling action.
+As a result, have made the decision to remove the status checks as a whole.
+To prevent merges or give approvals, the user is responsible for creating their own step either before or after this one
+- `conclusion`now only accepts `success`, `failure`, or `cancelled`
+  - Expected to be supplied by `${{ job.status }}`

 ### [2025-09-26] Update-Mode `none`, Conclusion `skipped` and `cancelled` - 0.3.0
 - `update-mode` supports `"none"` type